 We are often excited to receive an order, and this makes it easy for cyber criminals and scammers to manipulate us.
 But what are the scammers after?
 A lot of time the scammers are after our personal data.
 Others send links that download harmful viruses on to our devices.
 Some pretend a payment is required in an attempt to access our bank details.

 And so, for us as consumers, this can result in a lot of confusion and unnecessary anxiety!
 And especially for the more vulnerable people in our families and communities, it’s a growing concern.
-A lot of the fake messages are hard to distinguish from ordinary, valid communication.
+A lot of the fake shipment messages are hard to distinguish from ordinary, valid communication.
 The scammers send very believable messages and it’s easy to get caught out.

-How to identify fake notifications
+How to identify package notification scamming

 Here are 6 top tips on what we can look out for - some of the tell-tale signs that the communications we’re receiving may be a fake: